bafflingscience/goodtech.tips/content/posts/note.threat-data-and-intelligence-online-resources.md

 ## Opent Source Intelligence (OSINT)
 **Open Source Threat Information Sources:**
-- *senki.org* provides a list: [www.senki.org/operators-security-toolkit/open-source-threat-intelligence-feeds](www.senki.org/operators-security-toolkit/open-source-threat-intelligence-feeds)
+- *senki.org* provides a [list](www.senki.org/operators-security-toolkit/open-source-threat-intelligence-feeds)
-- The Open Threat Exchange operated by AT&T is part of a global community of security proffesionals and threat researchers: [https://cybersecurity.att.com/open-threat-exchange](https://cybersecurity.att.com/open-threat-exchange)
+- The Open Threat Exchange operated by AT&T is part of a global community of security proffesionals and threat researchers: [Open Threat Exchange operated by AT&T](https://cybersecurity.att.com/open-threat-exchange)
 - The MISP Threat Sharing project, [www.misp-project.org/feeds](www.misp-project.org/feeds), provides standardized threat feeds from many sources, with community-driven collections.
 - [threatfeeds.io](threatfeeds.io) hosts a list of open source threat intelligence feeds, with details of when they were added and modified, who maintains them, and other useful information.
 ## Government Sites: